davidbjourno/making-interactive-graphics/README.md

 ## Introduction

 Thanks for joining us at this month's Journocoders.
-We're going to build an interactive data visualisation for the web using two of the world's most popular [JavaScript libraries](https://en.wikipedia.org/wiki/JavaScript_library):
+We're going to build an interactive data visualisation using two of the world's most popular [JavaScript libraries](https://en.wikipedia.org/wiki/JavaScript_library):

 * 📊 [D3.js](https://d3js.org/) is a library for “manipulating documents based on data”, and there's really no more concise way to describe it than that.
-D3 allows you to [bind data](https://github.com/d3/d3-selection/blob/master/README.md#joining-data) to web elements (usually [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) elements) then control how those elements look based on properties of the bound data.
-It was created by [Mike Bostock](https://twitter.com/mbostock), a former New York Times graphics editor, and is probably the only really indispensable tool for making online dataviz.
+Commonly used for building data visualisations, it allows you to [bind data](https://github.com/d3/d3-selection/blob/master/README.md#joining-data) to web elements (usually [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) elements) then control how those elements look based on properties of the bound data.
+D3 was created by [Mike Bostock](https://twitter.com/mbostock), a former New York Times graphics editor, and is probably the only really indispensable tool for making online dataviz.
-* ⚛ [React](https://facebook.github.io/react/) is a library for building user interfaces.
-It provides, at least IMHO, a simple and elegant solution for making interactive components (or whole apps) for the web.
-It was created by Facebook, which [looked to be problematic](https://medium.com/@raulk/if-youre-a-startup-you-should-not-use-react-reflecting-on-the-bsd-patents-license-b049d4a67dd2) but [doesn't so much anymore](https://code.facebook.com/posts/300798627056246/relicensing-react-jest-flow-and-immutable-js/).
+* ⚛ [React](https://facebook.github.io/react/) is a library for building user interfaces made up of self-contained components that automatically update with changes to their underlying data.
+This component-based approach makes React a popular choice for building anything from basic interactive components all the way up to whole apps.
+React was created by Facebook, which [looked to be problematic](https://medium.com/@raulk/if-youre-a-startup-you-should-not-use-react-reflecting-on-the-bsd-patents-license-b049d4a67dd2) but [doesn't so much anymore](https://code.facebook.com/posts/300798627056246/relicensing-react-jest-flow-and-immutable-js/).

 A selection of D3 + React examples can be found [here](https://react.rocks/tag/D3).

-We'll use D3 to make a simple bar chart with dynamic filters and transitions controlled by React.
-This is not an advanced D3 tutorial; instead, the aim is to explore some of the possibilities for interactive graphics development offered by this powerful combination of tools.
+We'll use React to build a simple app featuring a D3 chart with dynamic filters and transitions.
+This is not an advanced D3 tutorial; instead, the aim is to explore some of the possibilities for interactive development offered by this powerful combination of tools.

-Nor will it address the debate over [the desirability of interactivity](https://www.vis4.net/blog/posts/in-defense-of-interactive-graphics/).
-Save that shit for Twitter.

 ## Before you start
 You'll need to ensure you have the software below installed and working.
 Mac users may wish to install [Homebrew](https://brew.sh/), which will make it quicker and easier to install most of these requirements.
 I'm assuming Linux users have all this stuff squared away.